Osborw/waiver-wired/README.md

 ## Waiver Wired
-A React/JS app for collection and view of weekly fantasy football statistcis to improve your waiver wire picks.
+A React/JS app for collection and view of weekly fantasy football statistics to improve your waiver wire picks.

 ## Usage
 ### Read